Sergey004/Quest2-VRC/README.md

 To start building the application, simply launch the solution in Visual Studio and run "Restore NuGet packages" to download dependencies

+## Or you can dowload preconpile version fron Githud Actions

 ## Using
 Add a parameter to the ExpressionParameters of your avatar by assigning